eric-sbljxsxyj/Eric_Lane_Finding/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of these steps.
 1. I converted the images to grayscale using "cv2.cvtColor".
 2. Apply Gaussian smooth using "cv2.GaussianBlur"
 3. Apply Cannyedge using "cv2.Canny"